MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/index.md

 # Business alignment for cloud modernization

 Modernization is a business decision.
-The goal is to maximize impact and achieve better business outcomes.
-From a business perspective, it’s essential that your modernization efforts align with your business goals.
+The goal is to improve your technology so that your business can scale.
+Since business goals are the key drivers of modernization, it’s essential that your modernization efforts align with your business goals.

 **Definition of business alignment:**

 Business alignment is the process of identifying your modernization motivations and creating a modernization roadmap around these motivations.
 It’s that simple.
-You'll identify specific motivations for each workload you want to modernize.
-The motivations will determine what modernization strategy you take.
+You identify specific motivations for each workload you want to modernize.
+The motivations determine what modernization strategy you take.

 **Business alignment process:**